Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Arriving from SV Wehen Wiesbaden in the offseason, Dominik Stroh-Engel shook off early jitters in the first month.
-That included a penalty miss during a shootout in the DFB-Pokal match against Borussia Mönchengladbach, which SV Darmstadt 98 still won 5-4 after a scoreless 120 minutes.
+That included a penalty miss during a shootout in the DFB-Pokal match against Borussia Mönchengladbach, which SV Darmstadt 98 won 5-4 after a scoreless 120 minutes.
 What unfolded was a new scoring standard in 3.
 Liga.
 Stroh-Engel recorded a hat trick in his team's fourth match to guide the club to a 4-2 victory at SpVgg Unterhaching on Aug.
 17, 2013.

 More scoring unfolded on Sept.
 21, 2013, when Stroh-Engel notched four goals against 10-man Hansa Rostock in a 6-0 victory - all coming following Mustafa Kucukovic's 13th-minute red card.
 A month later, Stroh-Engel added another hat trick against Preußen Münster to bring his goal tally to 14.
 Stroh-Engel scored when the stakes mattered and recorded a goal in seven straight matches, including the lone goals in three consecutive games.
 In that period came a record-breaking goal on Mar.
 14, 2014, when his goal at Hansa Rostock was his 23rd goal, breaking SV Sandhausen Regis Dorn's single-season record.

-At season's end, Stroh-Engel had 27 goals in 3.
+At the season's end, Stroh-Engel had 27 goals in 3.
 Liga.
 Others contributed even when Stroh-Engel was not the primary scorer.
 The leading goalscorer had received a red card in a late-season match at Preußen Münster.
 Nevertheless, Michael Stegmayer capitalized on a penalty kick, and Sandro Sirigu added a late insurance goal for the 2-0 victory.

 Earlier in the season, following Stroh-Engel's first hat trick at SpVgg Unterhaching, Milan Ivana scored the lone goal against the eventual champions FC Heidenheim on Aug.
 24, 2013.
-SV Darmstadt began that season with a scoreless draw against eventually-relegated Elversburg but endured a three-game losing streak in November 2013, having started with a 2-1 loss at Wacker Burghausen despite playing a man up.
+SV Darmstadt began that season with a scoreless draw against eventually-relegated Elversburg but endured a three-game losing streak in November 2013, starting with a 2-1 loss at Wacker Burghausen despite playing a man up.
 Ultimately, SV Darmstadt 98 won 21 games and amassed 72 points.

 The Two-Legged Epic

 Only DSC Arminia Bielefeld, 16th-place in the 2013-14 2.
 Bundesliga, stood in the club's way.
 DSC Arminia Bielefeld hoped to stay up after a season in which its club's notable victory was a 4-2 win at home to Fortuna Düsseldorf.
-In contrast, the same club also lost both matches to FC Energie Cottbus, who had the fewest points during 2.
+In contrast, the same club also lost to FC Energie Cottbus, who had the fewest points during 2.
 Bundesliga.
 SV Darmstadt 98 hosted the first leg on May 16, 2014.
 After 33 minutes, the club trailed 2-0.
-Ivana scored a critical goal in the 65th minute before Hille's 85th-minute goal all but confirmed Arminia Bielefeld's safety ahead of the second leg three days later.
+Ivana scored a critical goal in the 65th minute before Hille's 85th-minute goal, all but confirmed Arminia Bielefeld's safety ahead of the second leg three days later.